GailFairley/NapierGroupF/Usecases/use-case8.md

-# USE CASE: <number> <the name should be the goal as a short active verb phrase>
+# USE CASE: 8.
+Access to the population of the world, continents, regions, countries, districts and cities.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-8. As an employee of World health organisation, I require the population of the world, continents, regions, countries, districts and cities report, so I am able to plan needed resource accordingly.
+8. As an employee of World health organisation, I require the population of the world, continents, regions, countries, districts and cities reports, so I am able to plan needed resource accordingly.

 ### Scope